smopen/sigcpp/_posts/2020-04-03-efficiently-processing-immutable-text.md

 shows a program to measure the elapsed wall time to create 500,000 empty objects using both the string and string_view approaches.
-The exact elapsed time can vary across runs, but the results from this program consistently show that the string approach is an order of magnitude slower than the string_view approach (for example, 5 msecs Vs 0.7 msecs).
+The exact elapsed time can vary across runs, but the results from this program consistently show that the string approach is an order of magnitude slower than the string_view approach (for example, 5 msecs versus 0.7 msecs).

 ---